cylc/cylc-flow/cylc/flow/etc/examples/expiry/index.rst

 order for the workflow to catch up with the real-world time.

-Cylc has a concept called :ref:`expiry <ClockExpireTasks>` which allows tasks to be automatcially "expired" if they are running behind schedule.
-The expiry can be configred as an offset from the cycle time.
+Cylc has a concept called :ref:`expiry <ClockExpireTasks>` which allows tasks to be automatically "expired" if they are running behind schedule.
+The expiry can be configured as an offset from the cycle time.

 .. seealso::